11/14/2017 | LOVE OVER RULES IS LIVE!

 11/9/2017 | HANK WILLIS THOMAS LOVE OVER RULES LAUNCH

-Please join us on Thursday, November 9 to celebrate the launch of artist Hank Willis Thomas's first permanent public art installation in Annie Alley!
+Please join us on Thursday, November 9 to celebrate the launch of LOVE OVER RULES, artist Hank Willis Thomas's first permanent public art installation at The Salma Family Building at 165 Jessie Street!
 At 6PM, Hank will give an artist talk at the California Historical Society, located at 678 Mission Street in San Francisco.
-At 7PM, former SF Mayor Willie Brown will give introductory remarks, followed by the illumination of the artwork.
+At 7PM, Hank and former SF Mayor Willie Brown will give introductory remarks, followed by the illumination of the artwork in Annie Alley.
 Register for your FREE ticket to the artist talk via the Eventbrite link below.
 All are welcome!

 10/6/17 | FALLEN FRUIT MAGAZINE SF LOVE EDITION AVAILABLE NOW

 THANK YOU to everyone who joined us for collage-making with Fallen Fruit, part of the celebration of Local Color.
 Your incredibly creative work has been incorporated into a digital magazine, San Francisco LOVE Edition #4.
 Click below to download your copy and please spread the love widely!